 - 7. The current Bill would transfer the decision making powers away from TLAs to DHBs.
 It also introduces a requirement for the DHB to consider scientific evidence on the effectiveness of adding fluoride, and to undertake a cost/benefit analysis. - 8.
 On the face of it the Bill seems a sensible response by the Government to a situation where decision making by TLAs is becoming increasingly divisive within the community. - 9.
 However the Bill before the Select Committee is but one possible solution to resolving the current conundrum.
 In our view it merits our support, but the committee might like to consider whether it will be truly effective. - 10.
-For example, members of DHBs are elected by their local community, and some might argue equally exposed to lobbying and influence while trying to reach a decision.
+For example, the members of DHBs are also elected by their local community, and some might argue equally exposed to lobbying and influence while trying to reach a decision.
 Some elected DHB members have actually stood on platforms opposing fluoridation.
 It might be that a DHB refuses to even consider issuing a directive to avoid court action.
 It remains to be seen whether the clauses of this Bill which require the DHB to consider scientific evidence in reaching a decision will prove any more effective in achieving an increased level of fluoridation. - 11.
 At the very least it seems likely that all this Bill will achieve is shifting the focus of the debate from TLAs to DHBs.
-Court action against DHBs also seems to be a likely outcome. - 12.
-The major flaw in the Bill is that it does not require DHB's to consider the issue of fluoridation it just empowers them to do so.
-Therefore, if they choose not to consider the issue the decision making still appears to sit with Territorial Authorities. - 13.
-The Bill is also limited in that it does not deal with the fluoridation of water supplies other than those provided by local government.
-It could be expanded to include other institutional suppliers.
+Court action against DHBs also seems to be a likely outcome.